 In 2014, I started another StartUp called cheerapp.
 An App that enables people around you to get connected to exchange services, ask for help or just for selling stuff.
 The team I set up was Global, whereas the development team was in Macedonia, the operations team was in Germany and USA and the tech lead in London.
 After being at TechCrunch in San Francisco, we decided to move the business over to USA, more specifically, Las Vegas, Nevada.
 The reason for Las Vegas was the fact that rent and employees are much cheaper than in Silicon Valley and it is still in the same time zone.
 Flying there is about an hour, so needed meetings can be arranged on a daily basis.

 However, all the hard work and money we put into this great and noble idea didn’t help to get cheerapp of the ground.
-At the beginning of 2017 we had to stop as the funds dried out and no investor was in sight to help get us going.
+At the beginning of 2017 we had to stop delivering Apps to Apple App Store and Google Play Store as the funds dried out and move to Google’s PWA solution to save development cost. cheerapp, at this point, is only available by invitation to a selected city.

 Learning from mistakes

-After the failure of cheerapp, I had to go back to the drawing board.
+After the fact that cheerapp didn’t work as expected, I had to go back to the drawing board.
 I used my knowledge I earned during all this time to help other StartUps to not make the same mistakes again and went into Online Marketing, using my previous knowledge I built up wit SEO and SEM at IPC Computer in Germany.

 One thing that is most important is the fact that you should never underestimate Marketing.
 If nobody knows your product, nobody will buy it.
 You have to invest in marketing and that amount you spent for marketing is better not to small.
 I can provide you with all the important knowledge to get your product or business out there and let people know you are there.
 May that be Facebook or Instagram, Twitter or Snapchat, or just Google or Amazon.
 There are so many ways on getting your name out there that it is impossible to take the time by yourself to do all that.